 How to Fix iPhone 7 iCloud Restore Problems

 We’ve seen reports of iPhone 7 models getting stuck updating iCloud settings.
-If this happens to you you’ll want to hold down the home button and power button for a few seconds and wait for the device to reboot.
+If this happens to you you’ll want to hold down the Power button and Volume Down for a few seconds and wait for the device to reboot.
 Once it reboots, try the process again.

 We’ve also seen complaints about iCloud Restore problems.
 To fix this, create a local backup on your computer and then restore it to your iPhone 7.
 This workaround worked for us and it might work for you.